mingshuai-li/Enzyme/Enzyme_ML/README.md

 ```

 Enzyme also provides custom bindings within JAX.
 Besides, various frameworks can embed Enzyme with the custom operator capability of AI frameworks.
-Use MindSpore as an example, according to [MindSpore_tutorial](https://www.mindspore.cn/tutorial/training/en/r1.1/advanced_use/custom_operator_cpu.html) and the method is as follows:
+Use MindSpore as an example, and the method is as follows:

 1) Custom forward operator Enzyme by actively invoking clang to generate a shared object (.so) file from the foreign source code path.
 The generated .so file is then loaded using the dlfcn library to obtain and execute the forward function based on the provided function name.